dnzckn/TalkingTrees/tutorials/README.md

 **Why This Matters:**
 - py_trees is the standard Python behavior tree library
 - Leverage existing py_trees knowledge and code
-- Get PyForest's visualization and profiling tools
+- Get TalkingTrees's visualization and profiling tools
 - Best of both worlds approach

 ---